cu-publichealth/FoodborneML/jamia_2017/official/README.md

 # Discovering Foodborne Illness in Online Restaurant Reviews

-This repo contains the results for the publication "Discovering Foodborne Illness in Online Restaurant Reviews", to appear in JAMIA 2017.
+This repo contains the results for the paper [Discovering Foodborne Illness in Online Restaurant Reviews](https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocx093/4725036), published in [JAMIA](https://academic.oup.com/jamia
+), October 10, 2018.

 `Official Results.ipynb` contains the reproducible experiments from the paper.
 (To actually be able to run the experiments you need the data, which may be requested from [Tom Effland](mailto:teffland.cs.columbia.edu), although we cannot guarantee that we can fulfill the request.)